-The purpose of this paper is to provide the Clinical Governance Committee with an update on NHS Borders' current position in relation to the organisational Duty of Candour (DoC) and the work in progress to ensure the duty is reliably applied across all clinical areas.
-This paper contains the content for NHS Borders Annual Duty of Candour Report to be shared with the Scottish Government.
+2.1.1 The purpose of this paper is to provide the Clinical Governance Committee with an update on NHS Borders' current position in relation to the organisational Duty of Candour (DoC) and the work in progress to ensure the duty is reliably applied across all clinical areas.
+This paper contains the content for NHS Borders Annual Duty of Candour Report to be shared with the Scottish Government in the act).
+The requirements of this legislation are that people involved in an event understand what has happened, receive an apology and that the organisation learns from the events.